SaffiEdenCauthon/SaffiEdenCauthon.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+I am a proven software engineer currently working at [OPS Controls](https://www.opscontrols.com/).

+At OPS Controls I have assisted in leading project & solution design, **full-stack software development**, and implementation of software applications within the wireless remote controls, heavy equipment, hydraulic, and industrial controls system industries.

+**I have successfully proven to lead and deliver large-scale collaborative projects with industry-leading OEMs** such as Cummins, Screen Machine Industries, Smith-Griffin Armor, Link-Belt Cranes, and Vermeer Corporation.

-I am a proven software engineer currently working at [OPS Controls](https://www.opscontrols.com/) with over six years of experience leading, developing, and implementing innovative software applications for company success.
+I have over **six years of experience** leading, developing, and implementing innovative software applications for company success.

 My passion is to help integrate clean, efficient, and scalable software to produce the best solution possible.